elliotthilaire/fixmycity/README.md

 ## To do

 - Map loads to London as the default location.
-(This is Young, I will fix this)
+(This is Young, I fixed this, Now the map show Brisbane)
 - not stored in database when you report a problem.